Jardilou/5EOES-Embedded-Project/README.md

 ```sh
 .\avrdude.exe -v -patmega328p -carduino -P COMXX -b115200 -Uflash:w:secure_sketch_v20251015.1.elf
 ```

-Use the right COM port as `COMXX` and enter the command in the same folder as the firmware.
-You should see **"Avrdude done.
-Thank you"** once the flashing is finished.
+`COMXX` must be replaced by the right COM port and the command must be executed in the same folder as the firmware. **"Avrdude done.
+Thank you"** should appear once the flashing is finished.

 The second step is to download the chipwhisperer toolchain following this guide:
 [https://chipwhisperer.readthedocs.io/en/latest/](https://chipwhisperer.readthedocs.io/en/latest/)